 Other data reveal that vitamin D deficiency is highly prevalent in advanced pancreatic cancer (42) and colorectal cancer patients (43), and that CRC patients with higher blood 25(OH)D concentrations have better survival (84); in patients with metastatic CRC, addition of high-dose vitamin D3 to chemotherapy resulted in statistically insignificant progression-free survival but improved the supportive hazard ratio (90).
 Increased vitamin D intake reduced colorectal cancer risk (29) (31) (32) (33), but had no effect on colorectal adenomas (65).
 Vitamin D does not have a protective effect against non-Hodgkin lymphoma (34), ovarian (35), kidney (36), endometrial (37), skin (38), or esophageal and gastric (39) cancers, or improve relapse-free survival in patients with digestive tract cancers (91), and may significantly increase risk of pancreatic (40) or aggressive prostate cancer (41).
 In addition, data from meta-analyses are conflicting on whether vitamin D supplementation can reduce cancer incidence or mortality (44) (77).

-Vitamin D may also have a protective effect against influenza in infants (78).
 The Institute of Medicine recommends a Daily Dietary Allowance of vitamin D at 600 IU/day with the Upper Level Intake at 4,000 IU/day for bone health (50).
-Oral supplementation has been shown to be the safest way to increase vitamin D levels (51), although considerable debate continues on how this may translate to optimizing vitamin D status (45).
+Oral supplementation has been shown to be the safest way to increase vitamin D levels (51), although debate continues on how this may translate to optimizing vitamin D status (45).
 Combined vitamin D and calcium supplementation has been associated with increased kidney stone incidence (7) (80).
-Therefore, patients should consult with their physicians if a deficiency is suspected to assess the amount of vitamin D needed for health maintenance and to avoid side effects such as kidney stones or high levels of calcium in blood or urine.
+Therefore, patients should consult with their physicians if a deficiency is suspected to assess the amount of vitamin D needed for health maintenance and to avoid side effects.